Sanjaer/RIoT_OS_Guide-ESP8266/README.md

 # chown -R [your_user]:[your_group] Projects/
 ```
 ### Configure Makefile
 In the Makefile of the project you are working with, we have to enable the ESP8266 with the characteristics needed.
+There are several models and memory sizes:
+Models:
+- esp8266-esp-12x
+- esp8266-olimex-mod
+- esp8266-sparkfun-thing

 ```
-BOARD = esp8266-olimex-mod
+BOARD = esp8266-olimex-mod # Your model here
 FLASH_SIZE = -fs 4m # this is the size of the flash memory in MB.
 See the "Tips and tricks" section for more info [...]
 USEMODULE += esp_wifi # Only if needed, probably needed 'though